A guitar can be played in either a Closed Grip, an Open Grip, or an In-Between Grip.

 Somewhere In-Between Grip

-There’s also an in-between position, where your thumb is not quite up in a Closed Grip, yet not far enough down to be called an Open Grip.
+There’s also an in-between grip, where your thumb is not quite up in a Closed Grip, yet not far enough down in an Open Grip.
 It’s somewhere in between.